 As Professor of Government and Technology in Residence at Harvard

-fantastic at every turn!
-My mission is create and use technology to
+University, my mission is create and use technology to

-assess and solve societal, political and governance problems,
+assess and solve societal, political and governance problems, and to

-There are other foci too. (more)
+There are other areas too.

 I was formerly the Chief Technology Officer, also called the Chief Technologist,